amazon-archives/sql-cli/README.md

     - *-u/-w:* username and password.
 User needs to provide credentials when connecting to:
         - Elasticsearch with X-pack security enabled
         - Elasticsearch OSS with [Open distro Security Plugin](https://opendistro.github.io/for-elasticsearch-docs/docs/install/plugins/) installed
-        - IP-based AWS Elasticsearch domain with [Fine Grained Access Control](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html) enabled
+        - AWS Elasticsearch domain with [Fine Grained Access Control](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html) enabled

     - *--aws-auth:* turn on to use AWS sigV4 authentication.
 It can be configured by AWS CLI `aws configure` command.
 ODFE SQL
     CLI will try to retrieve this config to connect.